Supreme Court of Hong Kong

-The Supreme Court of Hong Kong was the highest court in Hong Kong prior to the transfer of sovereignty of Hong Kong from the United Kingdom to the People's Republic of China in 1997 and heard cases of first instance and appeals from the District and Magisrates Courts as well as certain tribunals.
-The Supreme Court was from 1976 made up of the High Court of Justice (High Court) and the Court of Appeal.
+The Supreme Court of Hong Kong (HKSC) was a court that existed from 1844 to 1997 in British Hong Kong.
+It heard cases of first instance and appeals from the District and Magistrates Courts as well as certain tribunals.
+Despite its name, the Supreme Court was not the highest court in Hong Kong as the Judicial Committee of the Privy Council served as the highest appellate court.
+The Supreme Court was from 1976 made up of the High Court of Justice and the Court of Appeal following a restructure of the court.

-On 1 July 1997, the Supreme Court became the High Court which is made up of the Court of First Instance and the Court of Appeal.
+Following the handover on 1 July 1997, the Supreme Court became the High Court of Hong Kong, which is made up of the Court of First Instance and the Court of Appeal.
+The road it is on and has been named after, the Supreme Court Road, is however still named as such.

 History

 Establishment

 The Supreme Court was established in 1844 after Hong Kong became a British Crown colony under the Treaty of Nanjing.
 The first sitting of the court was on 1 October 1844 presided over by the first Chief Justice, John Walter Hulme.